 But that’s how it’s being construed.

 The usual Church of Gender argument (this ideology is more like a religion than anything else) goes something along the lines of: gender is innate and everyone has a gender.
 This is what determines whether you are a man or a woman, not your sex (queer theorists, like most post-modernists, are very happy to mangle language and obfuscate clear categories to suit themselves).
+Gender identity need not align with biological sex.
 Therefore, if you identify as a woman, you are one, and your organs are therefore female, including your penis if you have one.
 Some women, therefore, have penises.

 Many transgenderists also reject the idea that transition is a requirement of being trans.
 You can be male, keep your penis, take a few hormones, and still be a woman because you identify as one, and this should entitle you to access to all women’s spaces, reserved positions, sports etc.